MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Code Rewards Staking Testnet Contract Guide.md

-# MOR Capital Rewards Staking Testnet Contract Guide
+# MOR Code Rewards Staking Testnet Contract Guide

 ## Introduction
 This guide will walk you through the process of direct interaction with the Morpheus Distribution Smart Contract on Sepolia testnet for the reward staking purpose.